 At a regional level, the game guards contribute to the annual game counts which give an indicator of the status and distribution of wildlife.

 TOSCO RESPONSIBLE CONTACT PERSON

-Some members of the TOSCO community have committed themselves to paying a voluntary conservation contribution of 100 N$ per guest per day for their nature-focused activities, as well as an additional 100N$ per guest per night for wild camping.
-Every year in February, the contributions are paid to TOSCO from where they will be passed on to the specific conservancies to mitigate human/ wildlife conflict.
-For example, a Tour Operator will gather money the whole year in 2019 and in February 2020, the contributions will be transferred to TOSCO to be invested in local projects the same year.
+Some members of the TOSCO community have committed to pay a voluntary conservation contribution of N$100 per guest per day for their nature-focused activities, as well as an additional N$100 per guest per night for wild camping.
+Every year in February, the contributions are paid to TOSCO from where they will be passed on to the specific conservancies to mitigate human wildlife conflict.
+For example, a Tour Operator will collect money in 2019 and in February 2020 the contributions will be transferred to TOSCO to be invested in local projects the same year.